taufiktw/michal.paluchowski.com/content/posts/living-with-wordpress/index.md

 tags:
   - posterous
 short: true
+warning: "I'm no longer using Wordpress to publish this website and it went through several re-designs."
 ---

 [Posterous][posterous] is likely gone by the time you're reading this.
 [Acquired by Twitter in 2012][tcposteroustwitter], [closed down in the end of April 2013][tcposterousshutdown].
 I checked my options and considering: